 - This article is for small business owners who want to streamline their logistics process and move their current processes out of their garage.

-When you run an ecommerce business, one of the most important details to handle is how you will ship your products to your customers.
-While shipping out of your garage works well in the startup stage, once you outgrow this phase, that model becomes unsustainable.
+When you run an e-commerce business, one of the most important details is how you ship your products to your customers.
+While shipping out of your garage works well when you first start a business, that model becomes unsustainable as your business grows.

 There comes a point in every business owner’s life when they realize they need to streamline their logistics process, said Krishna Iyer, director of strategic alliances for ShipStation.
-If you’ve reached that point, you may be wondering how to affordably outsource your shipping needs to third-party providers with the least disruption to your customers and to your business.
+If you’ve reached that point, you may wonder how to affordably outsource your shipping needs to third-party providers with the least disruption to your customers and business.

-Business News Daily spoke with industry experts to help small online retailers determine whether now is the right time to outsource, and if so, how to do it.
-[Learn about ecommerce shipping basics in our guide.]
+We spoke with industry experts to help small online retailers determine when it’s time to outsource shipping – and how to do it.

 Should you outsource your shipping?

 If you’ve been shipping products out of your home, trusting a third party can be difficult.
-Iyer said business owners need to take a hard look at their finances to decide if it’s time to use shipping software and/or hire another company to handle shipping for you.
+Iyer said business owners need to look at their finances to decide if it’s time to use shipping software or hire another company to handle shipping.

-- Outsourcing allows merchants to focus on their core competencies, such as product development, marketing and long-term growth strategy
+- A shift in focus: Outsourcing allows you to focus on your core competencies, such as product development, marketing and long-term growth strategy.

-- Third-party shippers are often better suited to handle shipping, packing and fulfillment
+- More professional shipping: Third-party shippers are often better suited to handle shipping, packing and fulfillment.

-- You can decrease your business’s order-fulfillment time and possibly save your customers money
+- Time and money savings: You can decrease your business’s order-fulfillment time and potentially save your customers money.

-- If you sell large products, it may cost more in the long run because of the extra warehouse space needed to store your products
+- Costs: If you sell large products, outsourcing your shipping may cost more in the long run, because of the extra warehouse space needed to store your products.

-- Sometimes the returns process suffers when using a third-party shipping company.
-(Some customer service functions are out of your hands.)
+- Issues with returns: Your returns process may suffer when you use a third-party shipping company, as some customer service functions are out of your hands.